PopcornRobot/wavelength/README.md

 - Navigate to the root of wavelength
 - Run `docker-compose up`.
 This will spin both Redis and Postgres up for you
 - Postgres defaults will be: Database: postgres, username: postgres, password: postgres
+- Make sure to change Postgres keys in .env file.
 - migrate to postgres DB: `python manage.py migrate`
 - start server: `python manage.py runserver_plus`